kayvanlabs/Generalized-logistic-tensor-regression/readme.md

-# This is the code repository for Structured Logistic Tensor Regression
+# p_LTR and s_LTR

+The algorithm is for building logistic tensor regression with structure information

-## Authors
+## Author:

-* Yufeng Zhang
+Yufeng Zhang

+## Note:

+## Folders Orgnanization

+## Table of Contents

+- Introduction
+- Installation of libsvm
+- Usage

+### Introduction